Notifications

 Notifications are pieces of information that are relevant to the user, but typically are not a direct result of user input.
 They may be presented on the top layer of the system UI as Heads-Up Notifications (HUNs) and/or in a centralized notification history of non-dismissed notifications (Notification Center).
 Most notifications (except for the voice assistant display cards) are configured using a UI template and a set of properties.
 A set of rules determines which notifications to show in which context.
 Through this interface, metadata such as the priority, can be passed to the system UI.
 The system UI uses this metadata to determine when and how to show the notification.
 For example, it may choose to suppress a low priority notification while a higher priority notification is active, to avoid distracting the driver.
 Notifications may be dismissed by the user through system UI functionality, like swiping it away.

-The notification list manages the positioning, sorting, and animation of notifications as they come in and go out of view.
-By default, it positions the notifications at the top on the driver’s side.
-Multiple notifications can be shown simultaneously, but there are several mechanisms (notification priority, notification suppression / do not disturb) at work to prevent overwhelming the user with notifications.
+The notification container manages the positioning, sorting, and animation of notifications as they come in and go out of view.
+By default, the heads-up notification container positions the notifications at the top on the driver’s side; the notification center container covers all the available screen space, except the main menu and control center.
+Multiple notifications can be shown simultaneously, but there are several mechanisms (notification priority, notification suppression, etc.) at work to prevent overwhelming the user with notifications.

 Priority